amitkml/Transformer-DeepLearning/Session-14-DETR/readme.md

 Unlike traditional computer vision techniques, DETR approaches object detection as a direct set prediction problem.
 It consists of a set-based global loss, which forces unique predictions via bipartite matching, and a Transformer encoder-decoder architecture.
 Given a fixed small set of learned object queries, DETR reasons about the relations of the objects and the global image context to directly output the final set of predictions in parallel.
 Due to this parallel nature, DETR is very fast and efficient.

+- An  image is sent through a pre-trained convolutional backbone (in the paper, the authors use ResNet-50/ResNet-101).
+Let’s assume we also add a batch dimension.
+This means that the input to the backbone is a tensor of shape `(batch_size, 3, height, width)`, assuming the image has 3 color channels (RGB).
+- The CNN backbone outputs a new lower-resolution feature map, typically of shape `(batch_size, 2048, height/32, width/32)`.
+- This is then projected to match the hidden dimension of the Transformer of DETR, which is `256` by default, using a `nn.Conv2D` layer.
+So now, we have a tensor of shape `(batch_size, 256, height/32, width/32)`
+- Next, the feature map is flattened and transposed to obtain a tensor of shape `(batch_size, seq_len, d_model)` = `(batch_size, width/32*height/32, 256)`.
+So a difference with NLP models is that the sequence length is actually longer than usual, but with a smaller `d_model` (which in NLP is typically 768 or higher).
+- This is sent through the encoder, outputting `encoder_hidden_states` of the same shape (you can consider these as image features).
+- so-called **object queries** are sent through the decoder.
+This is a tensor of shape `(batch_size, num_queries, d_model)`, with `num_queries` typically set to 100 and initialized with zeros.
+- Next, two heads are added on top for object detection: a linear layer for classifying each object query into one of the objects or “no object”, and a MLP to predict bounding boxes for each query.

 ![im](https://blog.yunfeizhao.com/img/DETR/detailed_detr_architecture.png)

 ### Transformer architecture